ReviewsInterlace Condo Review – Best condo if you need lots of space

 The area is very cooling and almost feels as if you are swimming in a valley.

 Lots of seating areas for gatherings around the pool as well.

 If you were worried about the main pool getting inundated with kids, there is a water park specifically for young children to frolic about.

 Part of the 8 retail spaces here, there is even a grocery shop for any emergency needs.

 There is also a cafe and tuition centre as part of the retail shopfront.

 One of the side gates that lead out to the main road.

-The Interlace is a really surprising development, despite its somewhat jagged appearance, it offers a really comforting ambience and just makes you feel at home instantly.
+The Interlace condo is a really surprising development, despite its somewhat jagged appearance, it offers a really comforting ambiance and just makes you feel at home instantly.
 It is really one of those places that you need to visit to understand what the fuss is all about.
 The spaciousness of the place and the functional and yet big units are very attractive and unparalleled to anywhere else in Singapore.
 There are enough variances in the unit mix to cater to working professionals, and for families alike.
 The location is pretty fantastic if you are used to living in the west/central area.
 If you have been putting off a viewing to the Interlace because it might seem like too many units, or overcrowded, it has really been a pleasant surprise and well worth a view in our opinion.